Logon27/GeeroNet/README.md

-# GeeroNet
+# Geero

-GeeroNet is a simple neural network library built using [Google Jax](https://github.com/google/jax).
+Geero is a simple neural network library built using [Google Jax](https://github.com/google/jax).
 This library is mainly for educational purposes and to experiment with deep learning methods.

 ## Setup and Installation